-The practice of slaughter without pre-stunning can cause suffering to millions of farm animals in the UK.
-Which is why we’re supporting a HM Government petition by the British Veterinary Association calling for an end to this practice once and for all.
+Slaughter without pre-stunning can cause suffering to millions of farm animals in the UK.
+We are opposed to this practice and have supported an HM Government petition by the British Veterinary Association calling for an end to non-stun slaughter once and for all.

 Slaughter without pre-stunning causes suffering